 We all need to thank Kenny Smith!
-Not because he was the perfect compliment to Vince Carter’s amazing dunks from the 2000 Dunk Contest by saying things like “Let’s go home,” “can I take a time-out” and “it’s over,” but because he pressured Vince to say yes to the dunk contest during an interview for TNT.
+Not because he was the perfect compliment to Vince Carter’s epic dunks from the 2000 Dunk Contest, saying things like, “Let’s go home,” “Can I take a time-out” and “It’s over,” but because he pressured Vince to say “Yes” to the dunk contest during an interview for TNT.

 During the recording of a TNT interview in 1998, Vince told Smith he already told the NBA he wasn’t going to do it.
 A shocked Jet put the peer pressure on Vince and convinced him to agree to the resurrected dunk contest, which was dropped from All-Star weekend in 98 and didn’t happen in 99 because of the NBA lockout.

-Because Vince said yes, Vince then convinced his cousin Tracy McGrady to do the dunk contest and those two, along with Steve Francis, and the voice of Kenny Smith, made the 2000 slam dunk contest the greatest dunk contest of all-time!
+After agreeing to do the event, Vince then convinced his cousin, Tracy McGrady, to also do the dunk contest.
+Those two, along with Steve Francis and the voice of Kenny Smith, made the 2000 NBA Slam Dunk Contest the greatest dunk contest of all-time!

 ESPN recently did a great piece on the GOAT event called The Oral History of the 2000 Dunk Contest.
-Here’s a few great excerpts from it.
+Here are a few great excerpts from it.